 UAB’s severance program is designed to provide financial support for full-time and part-time regular employees (employment categories 01, 03, 12) during a period of employment transition.
 Employment transition is defined as: a period of unemployment where there is a loss of income, and there is a burden of having to find new employment.
 UAB provides severance pay and benefits for full-time and part-time regular nonfaculty exempt (monthly paid) employees below the level of vice presidential/Provost/CEO of the UAB Health System, and non-exempt (biweekly paid) employees who are terminated involuntarily and experience a period of economic transition for the following reasons: loss of position due to institutional restructuring, loss or lack of funding or workforce downsizing approved by the Provost or the appropriate vice president.
 Employees terminated for any reason other than those listed above or who resign are not eligible for pay and benefits under this policy.
+This program may not be used if the department intends to refill the eliminated position or rehire the displaced employee in the same job title or have the employee perform similar job duties in the same department/unit within a twelve-month period.
 Likewise, non-faculty employees whose employment with UAB ends upon completion of the pre-determined end date of a grant or contract will not receive severance pay.
 Only individuals whose termination from UAB will result in a period of employment transition as defined above are eligible for severance pay.
 Affected employees will be given as much advance notice as possible of the impending job loss in addition to the severance payout described in this policy.
 When possible, at least one week prior to the separation date, employees will be notified in writing of the reduction and applicable dates of the severance period, including timeframes of the working notice and severance pay periods.
 The notice will include the last day worked and the effective termination date, which will be the date the severance period ends.
 The decision to allow an employee to continue working may be rescinded by the department at any time during the notice period.
 The displaced employee will be given reasonable time to pursue other job opportunities during the notice period.
 The amount of severance pay depends on number of years of service and whether the position is biweekly paid (non-exempt) or monthly paid (exempt).
 The date used to calculate total severance benefits is the employee’s most recent service date.
 Severance pay is based exclusively on base pay provided by UAB.
 The allowed severance pay rates are as follows:

 At the election of the employee, severance pay may be distributed as a one-time payment of the full severance amount or through normal payroll processing using the same rate of payment as before the employee was terminated.
 Severance pay distributed as a one-time payment of the full severance pay amount is not subject to Teachers’ Retirement System of Alabama deductions, state income tax nor to TIAA-CREF deductions, but is subject to withholdings for federal tax, Social Security (FICA), city occupational tax and county occupational tax.
 If the severance pay is distributed through normal payroll processing, the following shall apply: